sumedhars/csc6621-final-project/README.md

     - Fine-tune the number of trees, maximum depth, learning rate, and other hyperparameters.
 Use cross-validation for model evaluation and feature engineering to create new, informative features
     - Evaluation Metrics: Improved accuracy, R^2 Score
 - **Experimental Models**:
-    - This is to test the robustness of our Random Forest model and to help identify the optimal approach for predicting readmission rates, and to balance model complexity as well.
+    - This is to test the robustness of our Random Forest model and to help identify the optimal approach for excess readmission ratios, and to balance model complexity as well.
 There are three experimental models:
         - Increasing the Train-Test Split Ratio
         - Omitting Feature Engineering
         - Implementing a Simple Neural Network